ferclager/golang-weather-telegrambot/README.md

 * Your telegram chat ID from your bot: [check this out for more information](https://core.telegram.org/bots#3-how-do-i-create-a-bot).
 * An OpenWeatherMap API token: [register & get one](https://openweathermap.org/appid).
 * Your OpenWeatherMap city ID; for example, Mexico City 3530597.

+Now, just use your own information and run the code.
+Enjoy it!